cwilper/http-nowhere/README.md

 Changelog
 --
+**v2.1.0**
+- For Firefox 20+, automatically tries https for hostnames entered in the urlbar
+- For Firefox 20+, added new option to auto-redirect to HTTPS instead of blocking
+- Cleaned up some extraneous console logging

 **v2.0.2**
 - Changed initial install location of button to right of urlbar based on review feedback
 - Bugfix; added small (16px) versions of icons for small icon mode / non-Gnome browsers